txje/Unicycler/README.md

 ### Very short contigs

-Are you confused by very small (e.g. 2 bp) contigs in Unicycler assemblies?
-Unlike a SPAdes graph where neighbouring sequences overlap by their k-mer size, a Unicycler graph has no overlaps and the sequences adjoin directly.
-This means that contigs in very complex parts of the graph can be quite short.
+Confused by very small (e.g. 2 bp) contigs in Unicycler assemblies?
+Unlike a SPAdes graph where neighbouring sequences overlap by their k-mer size, Unicycler's final graph has no overlaps and the sequences adjoin directly.
+This means that contigs in complex regions can be quite short.
 They may be useless as stand-alone contigs but are still very important in the graph structure.

 <p align="center"><img src="misc/short_contigs.png" alt="Short contigs in assembly graph"></p>